Welcome to our Topic Champions

-At New Heights, we take the wellbeing of all of our staff and students seriously.
+At New Heights School KS3 we take the wellbeing of all of our staff and students seriously.
 It is at the forefront of our approach and delivery of support to our young people.

 Meet them and read about the topics they have chosen.

 Upskilling staff (learning is a key pillar in our emotional wellbeing) is important to us and providing opportunities to do this within our CPD timetable was key.
-Throughout the autumn term, our LSAs (Learning Support Assistants) have been provided opportunities to complete this task and develop their interests within their chosen field.
+Throughout the year our LSA’s (Learning Support Assistants) will be provided opportunities to complete this task and develop their interests within their chosen field.
 This will be an ongoing programme on our CPD calendar.

 All of our LSA’s were given the opportunity to identify an area they would like to find out more about, and given time and access to training opportunities in order to ‘upskill’ in their chosen area.
-With the support of our SENDCo, they identified the following topics:
+With the support of our SENDCo, this year we have identified the following areas:

 - Sensory Processing Difficulties